Stingrays in Florida on BeachHunter.net

 The best way to avoid Sting Rays is to shuffle your feet when you are walking in the water.
 During some months the rays are particularly common and it is not unusual to see a dozen or more swimming away if you are the first person in the water.
 They are not terribly shy and will allow you to approach quite closely before fleeing.

-Beachhunter's experience
+Beachhunter's Experience

 Yes, I have been speared by a Sting Ray.
 It was a very very small one and it stuck me in the toe.
 I lived.
 Actually I am amazed that in all the years I spent surfing, paying no attention whatsoever to where I was stepping, I only got stuck once.
 Sting Ray season is generally May through October.
 Actually, the most painful wound I ever got was when I was paddling my surfboard and impaled my hand on the top spine of a catfish that happened to be swimming underneath me.
 I had to shake it off my hand.
 That really hurt and was the end of surfing for that afternoon.!
 What do you suppose the odds of that happening are?